Your organization is grappling with a lot of change, and retaining employees is priority number one.

 In fact, employees often sugarcoat the truth in order to avoid burning bridges or losing a future reference.
 This creates a pile of useless data for HR departments.

-Instead, an employee surveys offer a better hint into what factors informed their eventual departure.
+Instead, an employee satisfaction surveys offer a better hint into what factors informed their eventual departure.

 Since your employee surveys are anonymous, you’ll need to conduct a team-level analysis.

 Take a look at questions where the team provided a low response, and look at how their responses have changed over time.